 We created a mask (see Supplementary materials 1) to be able to apply multiple comparison correction for a smaller volume of specific interest.
 This mask was created based on the meta-analysis from Owen and colleagues (22) who reported six regions of interest (ROI) related to neural activity underlying the n-back, which were defined a priori.
 These ROIs were all part of the PPN and related to WM: dorsal cingulate/medial premotor (SMA) (BA 32, BA 6); dorsolateral prefrontal (BA 46, BA 9); ventrolateral prefrontal (BA 44); frontal pole (bilateral: BA 10); medial posterior parietal (BA 7); and inferior parietal lobule (bilateral: BA 40).
 ROIs were constructed using a mask with a 10mm spherical radius around coordinates specified in the meta-analysis (22) and collated in one single mask that was applied to the data using a threshold of p<0.005 uncorrected.

-FIGURE AND TABLE LEGENDS

-Table S1: Demographic and clinical characteristics of the participants

-Table S1 presents descriptives by study group alongside omnibus tests for the effect of group.
-Where the omnibus effect is significant, post-hoc results are indicated by superscript letters.
-This is a compact letter display such that groups which do not share a letter significantly differ from each other p<0.05 in the post hoc tests.
-Participants were genuine dissociative identity disorder (DID-G), DID simulating healthy controls (DID-S), post- traumatic stress disorder (PTSD) and their paired Healthy Controls (HC).
-Note that PTSD and HC subjects make up the paired non-simulating control group.
-Age is treated as normally distributed, ‘Mean (S.D.)’ descriptives are provided with the result of an one-way ANOVA.
-Years in full time education is treated as categorical with ‘frequency (percentage%)’ descriptives provided alongside a permutation test.
-Remaining variables were treated as non-normal continuous: ‘Median [Lower Quartile, Upper Quartile]’ descriptives are provided alongside a Kruskall-Wallis omnibus test.
-Post-hoc tests for questionnaires were Dunn tests with Holm-Bonferroni adjustment for multiple comparisons.